smartsdk/dataModels/OpenHealthContext/motorPhysicalTest/README.md

-# PhysicalTest
+# MotorPhysicalTest

 ## Description

 Sensor data collected along a physical test in the scope of health.
-This model has been developed inspired by [Open mHealth](http://www.openmhealth.org/).
+This model has been developed inspired by the [Open mHealth](http://www.openmhealth.org/).

 ## Examples of use

 ```
 {
   "id": "test-ffffffffff9cbbf4465f0ef30033c587-acc-7118",
-  "type": "PhysicalTest",
+  "type": "MotorPhysicalTest",
   "testType": "Timed Up and Go",
   "refUser": "http://207.249.127.162:1234/users/1",
   "category": "smartphone",